What Makes Truck Driving an Essential Service?

-Amid the unprecedented COVID-19 pandemic that hit the nation full-force, all jobs have now been divided into two categories, those being essential service and nonessential service.
+Amid the unprecedented COVID-19 pandemic that hit the nation full-force, all jobs have now been divided into two categories–essential services and nonessential services.
 Most recognize the important role doctors, nurses, and other medical professionals play in this medical catastrophe; however, other industries are just as essential when it comes to keeping the country moving.

 For example, without the transportation industry, there would be no way to transport the various vital items that enable other industries and professionals to do their jobs.
 In fact, trucking underpins nearly all other crucial industries by carrying the following: